nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a task : `edit`

-Edits an existing task in the planner so that you can have the flexibility to make changes to a certain task if there is an input error when adding the task to the planner or there is a change in task requirements.
+Edits an existing task in the planner so that you can have the flexibility in making changes to a certain task if there is a change in your task or schedule.

 Format: `edit INDEX [n/TITLE] [set/DATE] [s/DURATION] [d/DESCRIPTION]
 [r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…​`